This religious statue can be found on the secret sidewalk in Charlotte along Lake Ontario in Rochester.

 by Chris Clemens

-While on a walk through the area I stopped a number of people who were neighbors of the sidewalk to try and determine the story behind one of my favorite finds.
-On the westernmost end of the secret sidewalk lived a few retired Catholic nuns, as best I’ve been able to determine was that there were 3-4 living in the house.
-Though they remained close to their religious beliefs, the sisters never decorated or added anything to the home indicating any sacred iconography–but for one statue.
+On a recent walk through I stopped a few locals to try and determine the story behind the statue.
+On the westernmost end of the secret sidewalk lived a few retired Catholic nuns.
+The best I’ve been able to determine was that there were 3-4 living in the house.

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens